What is the Carolina Vaccine Clinic?

-When will members of the campus community begin to receive the vaccine?
+Which members of the Carolina community are eligible to receive the vaccine?
+When will more people become eligible?

 How do I register for a vaccine?
 Is the University registering all employees?